 You met with a lot of obstacles before you finally tasted success.
 What kept you going in those years?

 Terence Lewis: My own inner strength kept me going.
 I faced hardships from very early on in life, but I think they were a blessing, disguised as challenges.
 They taught me to rely only on myself, be it financially or emotionally.
 Later, as my team of dancers and my creative team grew, they took my dream to an altogether new level.
-They too had similar goals as I. They are the true heroes who helped me realise my dream of making dance education accessible under one roof in Mumbai and also spread awareness about Contemporary dance.
+They too had similar goals as I. They are the true heroes who helped me realize my dream of making dance education accessible under one roof in Mumbai and also spread awareness about Contemporary dance.

 Besides dancing, in what way do you love to express yourself?